spujadas/elk-docker/README.md

 This Docker image provides a convenient centralised log server and log management web interface, by packaging Elasticsearch (version 2.0.0), Logstash (version 2.0.0), and Kibana (version 4.2.0), collectively known as ELK.

+**Note** – The last image using the Elasticsearch 1.x and Logstash 1.x branches is also available (the versions of the ELK components in that image are Elasticsearch 1.7.3, Logstash 1.5.5, and Kibana 4.1.2).
+See the documentation page for more information.

 ### Documentation

 See the [ELK Docker image documentation web page](http://elk-docker.readthedocs.org/) for complete instructions on how to use this image.